red-stone-network/bypass-central/README.md

 Chromebook-specific bypasses & exploits.

  ### CAUB
+ Chrome Automatic Update Blocker

 [How to Use](https://github.com/red-stone-network/bypass-central/blob/main/chromebooks/caub.md)
  | Discovered by Catakang#0987

  ### DOWNGRADE YOUR CHROMEBOOK
+ Allows you to use patched exploits (ex.
+LTBEEF or SideTracked

 [How-to](https://github.com/red-stone-network/bypass-central/blob/main/chromebooks/downgrade.md)

 ## MONITORING EXTENSIONS
 Things like GoGuardian, Lightspeed Filter, etc.

 ### SIDETRACKED
+Side panel on your browser - untrackable and invisible.

 [How to Use](https://github.com/red-stone-network/bypass-central/blob/main/monitoring-extensions/side-panel.md)
  | [Discovered by LukasExists](https://github.com/lukasexists)

 ### LTBEEF
+Disable monitoring extensions.

 [How to Use](https://github.com/red-stone-network/bypass-central/blob/main/monitoring-extensions/LTBEEF.md)
  | Discovered by Bypassi#7037